LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 Purpose:
-    Sets a data key to a value, updates the database, and synchronizes the change.
+    Sets a data key to a value, updates the database (if persistent), synchronizes the change to clients, and triggers any registered data proxies.
+    Special handling for the "char" key updates the character's inventory association.

 Parameters:
     key (string) - The data key to set.